 and all their policies and baggage regulations are subject to change.

-The group will arrive in Newcastle the day after departure from the USA.
+The group will arrive in Newcastle the day after departure from the US.
 After getting their bags, a bus will be there to take them to their dorms.
-The students are divided among three dorm/apartment buildings.
-They will check into their rooms and then their coordinator will take them on a walking tour of the city and the campus.
+They will check into their rooms and Loyola Center staff will take them on a walking tour of the city and the campus.

-Please remember that England is currently 5 hours ahead of Eastern Standard Time.
-It may be difficult for your students to contact you immediately upon arrival.
-I know that you will be nervous and apprehensive, but please give them time to get their bearings, find a phone card or the Internet, and contact home.
-The phone system works differently than ours and the Internet will not be set up for them to use on campus right away.
+Please remember that England is currently 5 hours ahead of Eastern Standard Time, and so it may be difficult for your students to contact you immediately upon arrival.
+You may be nervous and apprehensive, but please give the students time to get their bearings, figure out how to connect to wifi and contact home.
 Remember that no news is good news!
 The students are generally very excited and busy adjusting to a new life in their first couple of weeks so contact may be less frequent at first.
 It would be smart to determine a good time to talk with your student once they know their schedule so that you don’t lose contact.